-Note: N ranges from 99 in the treated group and from 86 to 114 in the comparison group due to incomplete or missing data for some assessment item
+Note: N ranges from 99 in the treated group and from 86 to 114 in the comparison group due to incomplete or missing data for some assessment items

-After implementing propensity score matching, the demographic composition of the treated group and the matched comparison group were not significantly different (Table 2).
-However, given that we were unable to match on prior criminal history, the matched control group is not similar on all observables to the treated group, which may bias the estimated impact of MRT-O or IJ on the outcomes.
+After implementing propensity score matching, the demographic composition of the treated group and the matched comparison group were not significantly different (Table 2).2 Given that we were unable to match on prior criminal history, the matched control group is still significantly lower on average number of times arrested in the two years prior to the index booking event relative to the treated (Table 7).
+This suggests that the matched control group is not similar on all observables to the treated group, which may bias the estimated impact of MRT-O or IJ on the outcomes.
 As mentioned, there were so few assessment results for matched group with data available that a table for the matched group assessment results is not included.